 Update 1st December 2019: Qatar Airways has confirmed to Mainly Miles that the new lounge will open in January 2020, subject to final approval from Changi Airport Group.

 Singapore Changi Airport is certainly getting its fair share of new lounges over the next couple of years.
 Home carrier Singapore Airlines recently announced a long-awaited revamp across all four of its Terminal 3 facilities, and already this year we welcomed the new Changi Lounge in Jewel and the Marhaba Lounge in T3 (currently also acting as the temporary KrisFlyer Gold lounge).

 Oneworld passengers aren’t being forgotten though.
-Qantas began to address evening overcrowding issues at its T1 Business Class lounge by opening an expanded facility this month, adding 200 square metres and over 50 seats to the former space.
+Qantas began to address evening overcrowding issues at its T1 Business Class lounge by opening an expanded facility in August 2019, adding 200 square metres and over 50 seats to the former space.

-The Australian carrier will also cut the ribbon on its dedicated First Class lounge at Changi in November this year.
+The Australian carrier will also officially cut the ribbon on its dedicated First Class lounge at Changi on 2nd December 2019.

 The latest oneworld lounge

 Mainly Miles has learned that oneworld passengers departing Changi will soon be even more spoiled for choice, with the opening of a dedicated Qatar Airways Premium lounge slated for early 2020.